jasoncao-dev/ase420-todo/documents/codesmell_refactoring.md

 # Code Smells and Refactorings

 ## Code Smells:
-Below are some code smells that I have identified in the codebase in the first attempt.
+Below are some code smells that I have identified in the codebase on Nov 24, 2023.
 Here is the [source code](https://github.com/jasoncao-dev/ase420-todo/commit/efc12d53cab18e943f5711a796a2223e095553e1) for reference.
 1. **Large Class**: `TodoCLI` in `program.py` is handling multiple responsibilities like interacting with the command line, invoking database operations, and formatting the results.
 2. **Feature Envy**: The methods in `TodoCLI` seem to be more interested in the data of other classes (`InputHandler` and `Database`), indicating they may be better placed within those classes.
 3. **Inappropriate Intimacy**: `TodoCLI` seems to be closely tied to implementation details of `Database` and `InputHandler`, such as accessing inherited or private methods.